Keyboard shortcuts

 v = VectorSpace(sites=hamiltonian_info.current_number_spins(), total_spin_z="all")

-Having constructed the vector space, we can now create an instance of type Operator.
+Having constructed the vector space, we can now create the Hamiltonian as an instance of type Operator.

 hamiltonian = Operator(struqture_term(hamiltonian_info), domain=v, dtype=complex)